 Start With a Big Surfboard

 Don’t push yourself into a small soft top board if you've never surfed before.
 You’ll find it more difficult to paddle and balance, and you’ll be less likely to catch a wave.
-Instead, invest in a giant soft top board or rent one from your local surf shop.
+Instead, invest in a giant soft top board.

 Bigger boards are more accessible to paddle, so you’ll be more likely to catch waves more consistently, which is crucial for beginner surfers.
 More giant boards are also easier to stand up on, essential for beginner surfers.
 As you progress in your skill levels, you can invest in smaller boards.

 The Best Surfing Beaches in California